Josh Bredl

-Joshua Bredl (born January 28, 1991) is an American former professional wrestler best known for his time in WWE under the name Bronson Matthews.
-In 2015, Bredl was the male winner of the sixth season of the WWE competition Tough Enough, earning a one-year contract with the promotion.
+Joshua "Yeti" Bredl (born January 28, 1991) is an American former professional wrestler, actor, musician, and entrepreneur.
+He is best known for winning the sixth season of WWE Tough Enough in 2015, earning a $250,000 prize and a developmental contract with WWE under the ring name The Yeti and later Bronson Matthews.
+Since his departure from professional wrestling, Bredl has built careers in fitness entrepreneurship, recording under the name Yetskii, and acting.

 Early life and football career

 Bredl was born in Thornton, Colorado, and has a younger sister named Brandi Bredl.
 He attended Horizon High School.
-He has a background in college football, playing defensive end and defensive tackle for the ThunderWolves at Colorado State University–Pueblo, and also majored in exercise science.
-He also played low post in basketball for the Colorado Hawks.
-He tried out for the Denver Broncos in April 2015.
-Bredl was a fan of professional wrestling while growing up, and cited Stone Cold Steve Austin as his favorite wrestler.
+He played defensive end and defensive tackle for the Colorado State University–Pueblo ThunderWolves football team, majoring in exercise science, and was a member of the 2014 NCAA Division II national championship team.
+He also played basketball for the Colorado Hawks.
+After college, he signed with the Green Bay Packers as an undrafted free agent before trying out for the Denver Broncos in April 2015.
+Bredl grew up a professional wrestling fan, citing Stone Cold Steve Austin as his favorite wrestler.